 This might seem like a sticky situation for families who usually want to secure three or more seats together.
 But never fear!
 Southwest allows all families with children ages 6 and under to board between the A & B groups no matter what their assigned boarding numbers.
 In my many dozens of flights with Southwest, I have always been able to secure three or four seats together for my family when we board during family boarding.
 I’ve been nearly separated from my kids far more often on the airlines that supposedly promise assigned seats.

-5) There are other hacks for ensuring you sit together with older kids too.
+5) There are other tricks for ensuring you sit together with older kids too.

 If your children are older than 6 and you want to make sure you get seats together, there are options for sitting together as well.